lampepfl/progfun-wiki/GradingPolicy.md

 The grade that you will obtain at the end of this class is based on your performance in the programming assignments.
 Your answers to the in-video quizzes are not taken into account for the final grade.

-You can re-submit every assignment as often as you like.
+You can re-submit every assignment **up to five times**.
+The first five attempts will have no re-submission penalty, however the sixth and later submission attempts will earn zero credit.
 Only the best of your submissions will be considered: the grade of each assignment is the grade of your best submission for that assignment.

 ### Deadlines